Pixel-Services/PixelDocs/flash/advanced/fullstack-development.md

 Developing and packaging a fullstack application can be complex, but **Flash** simplifies the process with built-in tools and **quality-of-life features**.
 With Flash, you can:
 - Serve both **frontend** and **backend** from a single application.
 - Bundle everything into a **single JAR file** for easy deployment.
-- Leverage HDIs for **clean, modular and maintainable route logic**.
+- Leverage HDI's for **clean, modular and maintainable route logic**.

 ![Flash Fullstack Development](../assets/flash-fullstack.png)